I am a former sports editor and historical baseball aficionado, now making a career in the hospitality industry.

 How Virgil Trucks Threw Two No-Hitters in One Season

 The Detroit Tigers were mired in last place most of the 1952 season, so there wasn't much to get excited about in the Motor City.
 Pitcher Virgil Trucks, despite some struggles of his own, did his best to bring some excitement to a team that ultimately finished with what was then the worst record ever recorded by the Tigers—an abysmal 50-104 mark.
-Trucks, however, made history when he became the third pitcher of all-time to throw two no-hitters in one season, blanking the Washington Senators 1-0 on May 15 and keeping the New York Yankees hitless in another 1-0 victory on Aug.
-25. Each outing, however, was marked by a handful of unique moments that left Trucks the lone shiny jewel in a season that otherwise belonged in a dumpster.
+Trucks made history when he became the third pitcher of all-time to throw two no-hitters in the same season, blanking the Washington Senators 1-0 on May 15 and keeping the New York Yankees hitless in another 1-0 victory on August 25.
+Each outing was marked by a handful of unique moments that left Trucks the lone shiny jewel in Detroit's otherwise lackluster year.
 Between uniform switches, a walk-off home run, and a controversial hit vs. error decision, his feats became far more memorable than many other no-hitters.

 With two no-hitters in a season, Trucks joined Johnny Vander Meer and Allie Reynolds as the only pitchers to hurl two no-hitters in the same season.
 Vander Meer is well known for having thrown back-to-back no-hitters in 1938, while Reynolds accomplished the feat in 1951.
 Since Trucks joined the exclusive club, two others have added their names to the list—Nolan Ryan in 1973 and Max Scherzer in 2015.
 Roy Halladay had two no-hitters in 2010, but his second came during the postseason.